NixOS/nix-pills/pills/17-nixpkgs-overriding-packages.md

 We put the override function in the returned attribute set of the original function call.

-Take for example graphviz.
-It has an input parameter xorg.
-If it's null, then graphviz will build without X support.
+Take for example `graphviz`.
+It has an input parameter `xorg`.
+If it's null, then `graphviz` will build without X support.

 ```console
 $ nix repl